MakeWithTech/3d-printing-tools/README.md

-# 3d-printing-utilities -- Web Serial Javascript Vue Example
+# 3d-printing-utilities -- Web Serial Javascript Vue Amplify Example

 The 3d printing utilities are designed to assist users of consumer grade 3d printer in the calibration of their